 (Similar to Loon Story in Drew et al. 1980:5)

 Loon on the Water speaks of the origins of both Haida Gwaii, and the White Raven, the first being on Haida Gwaii.
 This tale introduces us to the concept of being aware of life so as to not push another out of existence, and preaches the significance of telling the stories of our interrelationships.
 It reminds us that we cannot forget the beings that have helped us, and it also speaks about our children, who must be guided so that they grow up in a good way, as opposed to the cycles of abuse that can occur if they are not given a good way.
 According to this tale, White Raven was the first being created.
-Subsequently, the trickster, a reference made to Raven either white or black, was the one that discovered and helped bring men and women into existence.
+Subsequently, the trickster, a reference made to Raven, either white or black, was the one that discovered and helped bring men and women into existence.

 Endemic also to Haida Gwaii is Haida culture.
 People today who call Haida Gwaii home have a way of understanding the origins of their art forms that is different from academic disciplines.
 Throughout this paper, I will introduce Haida Weavers, Storytellers and a Healer to discuss how weaving and healing are related.